asrinivas61/MEAN_bookstore_app/README.md

 # MEAN_bookstore_app
-A bookstore app with crud functionalities built using mean stack.
+A bookstore app with crud functionalities built using mean stack...